-This requirement encourages you to try less costly but usually just as effective drugs before our plan covers another drug.
+Step therapy is a requirement that encourages you to try less costly but usually just as effective drugs before our plan covers another drug.
 For example, if Drug A and Drug B treat the same medical condition, our plan may require you to try Drug A first.
 If Drug A doesn't work for you, our plan will then cover Drug B. This requirement to try a different drug first is called step therapy.
-Our plan's step therapy criteria can be obtained by calling Humana Group Medicare Customer Care or on our website.
+Our plan's step therapy criteria can be obtained by calling PEEHIP Humana Group Medicare Customer Care at 1-800-747-0008 or on our website.